interactivereport/scRNAsequest/README.md

 Some tips:

 - **ref_name**: If left blank, the pipeline won't run reference-based cell type annotation.
 Users can provide an RDS or H5ad file following [Azimuth reference file format](https://github.com/satijalab/azimuth/wiki/Azimuth-Reference-Format) or download from [Azimuth references website](https://azimuth.hubmapconsortium.org/references/).
-To build a reference, use the scRef script from our pipeline [(See more details)](https://interactivereport.github.io/scRNAsequest/tutorial/docs/reference-building.html).
+To build a reference, use the `scRef` script from our pipeline [(See more details)](https://interactivereport.github.io/scRNAsequest/tutorial/docs/reference-building.html).
 - **gene_group**: You can define your own gene groups to run QC.
-If the "**rm: False**" is set to False, gene counts will be checked, and only cells will be filtered out based on the "cutoff" percentage.
+If the "**rm: False**" is set to False, gene counts will be checked, and cells will be filtered out based on the "cutoff" percentage.
 To completely eliminate contaminating genes, such as mitochondria genes, set "**rm: True**".
 - **runAnalysis: False**: Run analysis means performing data integration and DE analysis.
 If set to False, the pipeline will only run the initial QC step, which allows users to examine whether the default cell filtering cutoffs are adequate.
 If they look good, set it to True to run the whole pipeline.
 - **overwrite: False**: Set to True if you rerun the pipeline and want to overwrite the previous results.
-- **DEG_desp**: path to the DE configuration file.
+- **DEG_desp**: Path to the DE configuration file.
 If the file is empty, it won't perform any analysis.
 See section 3 about how to fill in this file.

 ### 2.5 Start the pipeline